himanshu2454/Kunteksto/docs_source/source/start.rst

    If not already open; with your FileManager navigate to the *kunteksto/example_data* subdirectory and open the *Demo_info.pdf* file.
 This file simulates what often purports to be a data dictionary that you might receive with a dataset.
 You use this information to improve the computable semantics of your data.

-Editing the fields in this database improves the semantics in your model that describes the data.
+Editing the fields in this listing improves the semantics in your model that describes the data.
 This information allows your data consumers to make better decisions about what the data means.
-Kunteksto produces an executable model that can be used in various validation and knowledge discovery scenarios.
+Kunteksto produces an executable model and data components that can be used in various validation and knowledge discovery scenarios.

-In the **Model Metadata** you should change the fields as you wish to match your organization.
-The field *Defining URL* is where we point to the overarching definition of this datamodel.
+In the **Data Model** form you should change the fields as you wish to match your organization.
+The field *Definition URL* is where we point to the overarching definition of this datamodel.
 This URL is used as the *object* portion of a RDF triple where the *subject* is the unique datamodel ID (dm-{uuid}) and the *predicate* is **rdfs:isDefinedBy**.
 We see in our *Demo_info.pdf* file that it is declared to exist at https://www.datainsights.tech/Demo_info.pdf so this is our URL for this field.

-In the **Records Editor**, the *Defining URL* and *Predicates & Objects* are where we add semantics in RDF format.
-The *Defining URL* is formatted the same as for the *Defining URL* column in the Model Metadata.
+In the **Components**, the *Definition URL* and *Predicates & Objects* are where we add semantics for the generated RDF format.
+The *Definition URL* is formatted the same as for the *Defining URL* column in the Model.

 The *Predicates & Objects* column is slightly different in that you need to supply both the predicate and the object.